spring-media/adsolutions-implementationReference/publisher/imi.md

  - https://www.asadcdn.com/adlib/pages/skynewsarabia.js

+**Important**:
-**Important**: It is very important, that you **do not** load the adlib asynchronically!
+ - It is very important, that you **do not** load the adlib asynchronically!
 Otherwise this will lead to [cumulative layout shifts](https://github.com/spring-media/adsolutions-implementationReference/blob/master/cumulative-layout-shift.md) and delay the headerbidding a lot, which will cost your page real money in unrealised profits.
+ - Please make sure that the adlib is loaded **after** the CMP stub.

 <br>